 If you’re looking to start your own period (or similarly taboo) brand — keep our and Lena’s tips in mind.

-And if you want to know how your target audience feels about your period brand, try using advanced brand tracking software.
+And if you want to know how your target audience feels about your period brand, try using brand tracking software.
 It can help you determine your levels of brand awareness, consideration, and usage, as well as different associations consumers have for your brand.

 After all, knowledge is power.
 And knowing how consumers view your brand is vital to your overall success.